clementvidon/Makefile_tutor/README.md

 **a documented template** that evolves gradually, **version by version**.
 With the aim of making them more digestible and even tasty  🍔

+- 2h estimated to fully achieve this tutorial.
+- 81h invested in the realization of this tutorial.

 **TL;DR** Confer to the bold text.

 [**→ GitHub Page ←**](https://clemedon.github.io/Makefile_tutor/)<br>